rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ĺed́śt́amga ‘to remember’, id́emga ‘to protect’, vastomga ‘to meet’),

-INTRANSITIVE DEVERBAL NOUNS [activity] (eŕamga ‘to live’, lovomga ‘to consider’, jaka%
+INTRANSITIVE DEVERBAL NOUNS [activity] (eŕamga ‘to live’, lovomga ‘to consider’, jakamga ‘to visit’).

-mga ‘to visit’).

 Obligatory adnominal-person marking is seen in the reﬂexive-stem pronouns.

 Locative case compatibility with parts of speech
-The locative case is attested only for some adpositions, relational-spatial nouns and
-%Om+O declensions of transitive verbs.
+The locative case is attested only for some adpositions, relational-spatial nouns and -Om+O declensions of transitive verbs.
 Assuming a division of adpositions from relational spatial nouns, where adpositions do not have nominative-case forms, a further division can be made on the basis of whether the spatial cases are indicated by a locativeablative-lative-prolative or an inessive-elative-illative-prolative paradigm.
-It is this former set consisting of stems ending in %r%, %ŕ%, %l%, %ĺ%, %n% that takes the locative-case marker in %O.
+It is this former set consisting of stems ending in -r-, -ŕ-, -l-, -ĺ-, -n- that takes the locative-case marker in -O.

 <pgNo>146</pgNo>
 146